I read The Daily Bell every day and I find it very informative.

 Dominant Social Theme: Use this opportunity to kill a lot more people?

 Free-Market Analysis: The Telegraph's truculent war columnist Con Coughlin is in full cry post bin Laden.
 Our point regarding the al-Qaeda chief's demise, made yesterday, was that the West had designed it in order to quit Afghanistan "with honor."
 The probably false death of bin Laden was designed to smooth the way for this event.
-But as certain feedbackers pointed out yesterday, and as Coughlin now points out, there are other possibilities, other dominant social themes.
+But as certain feedbackers pointed out yesterday, and as Coughlin now points out, there are other possibilities.
 According to Coughlin, bin Laden's death provides the West with a new opportunity to win its various wars.
 In this article, we'll examine that possibility.

 If so, war (society-reshaping war) may not be an option at the moment.
 A "long war" may be all they can manage (one which involves various societies in low-intensity conflicts over a long period of time), and long wars (as opposed to a 20th century world war) are merely a way of controlling social change, not radically reconfiguring global society.
 Why settle for a long war?
 Because the West is topping into the abyss financially and the elite lacks the tools to radically reshape perceptions thanks to the new communications technology.